Vaishnavigowda27/FarmSarthi/README.md

 ### Payments

-The payment flow is a three-step Razorpay integration.
-The backend creates a Razorpay order for the 2% service charge, the frontend opens the Razorpay checkout modal, and after the user pays, the backend verifies the HMAC-SHA256 signature before confirming the booking.
-The remaining amount is paid directly to the equipment owner after the work is done.
+The system creates a payment order for the booking service charge.The user completes the transaction through scanning QR code or paying through UPI id.
+After successful payment, the booking status becomes confirmed.

 Total cost formula:
 ```